-The remaining void space at permitted sites which are accepting inert waste for a beneficial use ('recovery capacity') in 2021/22 was 3.25 mt (see 'Appendix B: Mineral Sites in West Sussex' for a list of sites).
+The remaining void space at permitted sites which are accepting inert waste for a beneficial use ('recovery capacity') in 2022/23 was 3.01mt (see 'Appendix B: Mineral Sites in West Sussex' for a list of sites).
 The table and graph below show how the remaining 'void' space would decline using two scenarios:

-- Scenario A: Five year average of recorded inert waste deposits (using WDI data) at operational sites (685,000 tpa). - Scenario B: Five-year average of CD&E waste 'deposited to land' or 'recovered' as per Table 8 (785,000 tpa).
+- Scenario A: Five year average of recorded inert waste deposits (using WDI data) at operational sites (668,000 tpa). - Scenario B: Five-year average of CD&E waste 'deposited to land' or 'recovered' as per Table 8 (794,000 tpa).

-It is estimated that there would be no more inert 'recovery' capacity from 2025/26 onwards, however, experience has shown that new proposals generally come forward to meet demand.
+It is estimated that there would be no more inert 'recovery' capacity from 2026/27 under scenario A and 2025/26 under scenario B, however, experience has shown that new proposals generally come forward to meet demand.